Crow08/MusicStreamClient/README.md

 - cog-button for options in main bar headline thingy (spawns dialog)
 - implement hamburger menu.
 We need buttons!
 - get own sites for databasebrowser and upload - navigate via hamburger menu
+- mass delete (work out a not-that-much-offending line for this one)
+- mass add to queue

 ## Bugs